 Kids Voting Durham provides hands-on civic engagement and authentic voting experience to thousands of Durham K-12 students each year thanks to the support of community partners and hundres of volunteers.
-You can be part of Kids Voting too – the are many ways to get involved.
+You can be part of Kids Voting too – there are many ways to get involved.

 INSPIRE A NEW GENERATION OF VOTERS

 A few hours of your time can translate into a lifetime of civic engagement and informed voting for a young person.
 Volunteering with Kids Voting is easy, fun, and rewarding.
 Most Kids Voting volunteer opportunities are youth and family-friends and provide student service hours, group team building, and other benefits.

 Volunteer for a shift at a voting site, at an event, or with a Kids Voting project.
 Have just a few hours to spare?
 Volunteer to serve a 2-4 hour shift at a Durham precinct on Election Day (November 7), at an Early Voting site ( Saturdays April 21, 28, and May 5), or at a Kids Voting event such as the Youth Candidate Forum or Early Voting Celebration.
 Kids Voting also has year-round and one time volunteer opportunities in everything from office work to student projects on democracy and government.
 SEE A CURRENT LIST OF VOLUNTEER NEEDS HERE.